Permify/permify/docs/documentation/docs/permify-overview/intro.md

 [signoz]: https://signoz.io/
 [zipkin]: https://zipkin.io/

+## Features Beyond Zanzibar

+We’re trying to make [Zanzibar](https://storage.googleapis.com/pub-tools-public-publication-data/pdf/41f08f03da59f5518802898f68730e247e23c331.pdf) available to everyone to use and benefit in their applications and services.
+So that we utilize Zanzibar features and add new features on top of it to achieve robust permission systems.
+Here are some additional features that we have,

+- **Multi-Tenancy Support** - It enables users to create a custom authorization model for different applications, all managed within a single Permify instance.

+- **Testing Framework - Permify Validate** - This enhances the testability of authorization logic.
+It includes features like scenario-based validation actions, policy coverage analysis, and IDL parser Integration to achieve end-to-end validation for the desired authorization schema.

+- **Data Filtering** - In Zanzibar typical access check has the form of **"Does user U has relation R to object O?”** and yields true or false response.
+Additional to that, we have data filtering endpoints that let you ask questions in the form of **“Which resources can user:X do action Y?”** or **“Which user(s) can edit doc:Y”**.
+As a response to this, you’ll get a entity results in the format of a string array or as a streaming response depending on the endpoint you're using.

 ## Getting Started

 In Permify, authorization divided into 3 core aspects; **modeling**, **storing authorization data** and **access checks**.